Personal Injury Litigation

 - Don't issue garbage discovery requests.
 Here at MLO we pride ourselves on asking questions that we want answered.
 We don't use form interrogatories or issue 40 obnoxious and redundant requests just so we can bill for writing them.
 We want to show our opponent we know the law, we're efficient, and we're really good at what we do.
 You don't show that by issuing inapplicable, useless, and redundant discovery.

 - Manage costs by litigating the case in phases.
 This means we don't front-load costs or work - we handle each task as necessary, but keep a constant line of communication open with opposing counsel on settlement.
-This allows you to make sure you are only spending on defense what needs to be spent to get the best result and not just spending for the sake of spending.
+This allows you to make sure you are only spending what needs to be spent to get the best result and not just spending for the sake of spending.

 - Limit motion practice to only those motions that make sense for the case.
 Don't use a shotgun approach hoping that the judge will like one of your many scattered arguments; focus on only the best arguments and give the judge the best quality brief you can on those issues.